Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 four branches of knowledge (theology, medicine, logic, philosophy)

-#### Q/ Discuss the view that Dr.Faustus represents the man who lived in the Renaissance.
+**Q/ Discuss the view that Dr.Faustus represents the man who lived in the Renaissance**\?
-\

 Faustus sells his soul to the devil in order to get more knowledge, he craved knowledge beyond the limits of humanity,this is the major theme of the Renaissance; that humans are the greatest thing in the universe and they can achieve anything.

-#### Q/ Define the chorus and what does it say about the play in the opening speech?
+**Q/ Define the chorus and what does it say about the play in the opening speech**\?
-\

 The Chorus: Group of people that provides information and
 set the scene to the audience about the play, they are usually not part of the play.